Fagatele Bay National Marine Sanctuary, American Samoa. Field work July 2014. Photo: C. Logan

 About

 I am a Professor in the Department of Marine Science at California State University, Monterey Bay.
-My research lab focuses on the physiological mechanisms that marine animals use to survive in their environments, from the biochemical to the whole organismal level.
-In the face of climate change, understanding the mechanistic basis for why species ranges are shifting is fundamental to predicting which species will be the “winners” and “losers” in our changing environment.
-We study and predict how ecologically important fish and invertebrates regulate physiology in response to temperature, hypoxia and ocean acidification associated with climate change.
+Our research group studies physiological mechanisms that marine animals use to survive in their environments, spanning from the biochemical to the organismal level.
+In light of the current climate change crisis, understanding the mechanistic foundation for why species' ranges are shifting is crucial for predicting which species will experience detrimental impacts and which will benefit from environmental changes.
+Our work centers on examining and forecasting how ecologically important fish and invertebrates regulate physiology in response to the temperature, hypoxia, and ocean acidification associated with climate change.

 I am a Professor in the Department of Marine Science at California State University, Monterey Bay.
-My research lab focuses on the physiological mechanisms that marine animals use to survive in their environments, from the biochemical to the whole organismal level.
-In the face of climate change, understanding the mechanistic basis for why species ranges are shifting is fundamental to predicting which species will be the “winners” and “losers” in our changing environment.
-We study and predict how ecologically important fish and invertebrates regulate physiology in response to temperature, hypoxia and ocean acidification associated with climate change.
+Our research group studies physiological mechanisms that marine animals use to survive in their environments, spanning from the biochemical to the organismal level.
+In light of the current climate change crisis, understanding the mechanistic foundation for why species' ranges are shifting is crucial for predicting which species will experience detrimental impacts and which will benefit from environmental changes.
+Our work centers on examining and forecasting how ecologically important fish and invertebrates regulate physiology in response to the temperature, hypoxia, and ocean acidification associated with climate change.

 Contact Information